 Food and drink

 After all that exercise in the fresh air, why not sample some of Hamsterley Forest Cafe's famous cakes?
-Open daily in December from 10am to 4pm (except 24-26 Dec) and then weekends and school holidays until March, the cafe serves soup, hot and cold sandwiches, and a range of drinks and home-baked cakes.
+Open weekends from 11am to 4pm and then daily from 18 February until 31 October, the cafe serves soup, hot and cold sandwiches, and a range of drinks and home-baked cakes.

 Hamsterley Forest has been awarded a CLOtC Site Provider Award.
 The Council for Learning Outside the Classroom (CLOtC) is the national voice for learning outside the classroom.
 This award recognises organisations which actively welcome schools onto their site/s for self-led visits and ensure that the sites and any other services provided meet the needs of schools.